Hike the Picos de Europa: The Hotels Edition

 Welcome to Asturias

-Your host will meet you on arrival at Bilbao Airport and drive you to the picturesque Asturian town of Arenas de Cabrales, one of the main gateways to the Picos de Europa National Park.
+Your host will meet you on arrival at Bilbao Airport and drive you to the picturesque Asturian town of Cangas de Onis, one of the main gateways to the Picos de Europa National Park.
 Settle into your hotel, which will be your base for the next three nights, then meet up with your guides and fellow adventurers in the evening for a chat about the hikes ahead.
 Tuck into a traditional Asturian meal to get into the flavor of this unique part of Spain.

 Day 2

-The hikes begin in the western massif
+The hikes start in the western massif

 Day 3